On the Incompetence of Others (and why it doesn't have to bother you even if it does)

-There are many things that society, even with a fairly-invested ministry of education, fails to teach us, in terms of giving us helpful insights to get through life, and should we not discover these insights ourselves, our lack, caused by external incompetence, can be equivalent to us lacking any practical education whatsoever, beyond the fact that we have formally graduated.
+There are many things that society, even with a fairly invested ministry of education, fails to teach us in terms of giving us helpful insights to get through life, and should we not discover these insights ourselves, our lack, caused by external incompetence, can be equivalent to our lacking any practical education whatsoever, beyond the fact that we have formally graduated.

-Much of who we are is a product of the failure of others.
-If we had a traumatic childhood, it is due to the incompetence of those who raised us.
-If we live in constant fear and anxiety, it is due to the failure of those responsible on providing us safety, or at least the feeling that we are safe.
+Much of who we are is the product of the failure of others.
+If we had a traumatic childhood, it was due to the incompetence of those who raised us.
+If we live in constant fear and anxiety, it is due to the failure of those responsible for providing us safety, or at least the feeling that we are safe.

-But take note - it should be known when the incompetence of the External World should affect us, and when its affect is nothing more but a wasting hindrance - a waste of our time, a waste of our wellbeing and so forth.
+But keep in mind.
+It should be known when the incompetence of the external world should affect us and when its effect is nothing more than a wasting hindrance.
+A waste of our time, a waste of our wellbeing, and so forth.

-And indeed - a logic-fueled sense of resilience is something that is not usually learned but others, but, instead, earned, through the unnecessary suffering, caused by the incompetence of said others.
+And indeed, a logic-fueled sense of resilience is something that is not usually learned from others but, instead, earned, through the unnecessary suffering caused by the incompetence of said others.

-But when the wisdom of the past has been learnt, contemplating any further about the past might yield counter-productive results.
+But once the wisdom of the past has been learned, contemplating it further might yield counter-productive results.

-It is so that I learned the wisdom in the stupidity of my so-called "arch-enemy”, that is my neighbor, that even with my efforts to make her stop yelling at her child and disturbing my peace, resumes to yell at them nonetheless.
+It is so that I learned the wisdom in the stupidity of my so-called "arch-enemy," that is, my neighbor, that even with my efforts to make her stop yelling at her child and disturbing my peace, she resumes to yell at them nonetheless.

-People in Israel show great dislike of the news channels, even though these channels, arguably, are doing their job well - bring us knowledge about unfortunate events, that may or may not be caused by the incompetence of our authorities.
+People in Israel show great dislike for the news channels, even though these channels, arguably, are doing their jobs well.
+Bringing us knowledge about unfortunate events that may or may not be caused by the incompetence of our authorities.

-Hence why I wrote in my second book, "Solos Dinus”, about the negative side that empathy may possess - even if feeling bad for an unfortunate occurrence is morally a good thing, this alone doesn’t make it a good thing, practically, when it comes to enduring whatever life may throw at us.
+Hence why I wrote a book, "Solos Dinus," about the downside that empathy might have.
+Even if feeling bad about an unfortunate occurrence is morally a good thing, this alone isn't practical when it comes to enduring whatever life may throw at us.

-This is, therefore, where the line should be drawn, between benevolence and feelings of disgrace, shame and dis-satisfaction, and between practical functioning and self-preservation, as one shouldn’t stand in another’s way, because the latter is of greater value than the former, should they be conflicted, because the latter helps us more in the quest of enduring.
+This is where the line should be drawn between benevolence and feelings of disgrace, shame, and dissatisfaction and practical functioning and self-preservation.
+One shouldn’t stand in another’s way because the latter is of greater value than the former should they be in conflict, because the latter helps us more in the quest of enduring.